Inflectra/spira-documentation/docs/index.md

 SpiraPlan® expands on the features in SpiraTeam® to provide a complete Enterprise Agile Planning® solution that lets you manage risks, products, programs and the entire organization with ease.

-This user manual outlines the features and functionality available in all three Spira™ products, and demonstrates how to use the system on a typical product.

 ## Quality Assurance